$1,149,000

 Property Description for 2939 Brighton 3rd Street

 This is a remarkable home.
-It's on a big lot and is very spacious.
+It's on a big lot and is a very spacious 2 family home with a private garage and parking for 3 more cars.
 The first floor boasts two apartments.
 A 1 bedroom and a 2 bedroom.
-The Basement is a 5 bedroom apartment rented out with an income of over 3,000$ dollars a month.
-This is the beautiful Brighton Beach area.
+The second legal apartment is a 5 bedroom apartment rented out with an income of over 3,000$ dollars a month.
+This is a beautiful Brighton Beach area.
 You have the boardwalk, beach, ocean, and Brighton Beach Avenue shopping two blocks away.
-This is a beautiful home!
-Busses and the subway are right up the street as well.
+Buses and the subway are right up the street as well.
 Come and get this property.
+Builder's Delight.
+This is R6 Zoning and you can build condos on it.
+The price is firm.
+Non negotiable.

 Building Details for 2939 Brighton 3rd Street